 F 2: Klumsy Kat is introduced right away as having “multiple disabilities” — hearing and eyesight issues, plus having been de-clawed.
 There’s little dispute these are “disabilities” (or disorders).
-On the other hand, people with Autism sometimes dispute having their brain function described that way, vs. as “differences.”
+On the other hand, people with Autism often dispute having their brain function described that way, vs. as “differences.”

 b.
 How much do you think KK’s “differences/ disabilities” vs. other cats matter in how positively Claire and AM in particular react initially to KK?

 c.
 What concerns would you have about KK if she met up with a fiercer cat (such as Brilli in Ch.
 C or the ASPCA cat in Ch.
 D?
 In Ch.
 G, you’ll see just such a meetup.